jeremymcrae/bgen/README.md

     header: BgenHeader with info about the bgen version and compression.

   Methods:
-    slicing: BgenVars can be accessed by slicing the BgenReader e.g. bfile[1000]
+    indexing: BgenVars can be accessed by index e.g. bfile[1000]
     iteration: variants in a BgenReader can be looped over e.g. for x in bfile: print(x) fetch(chrom, start=None, stop=None): get all variants within a genomic region drop_variants(list[int]): drops variants by index from being used in analyses